Skip to main content

 (ii) Ordinary Membership;

-(iii) Honorary Membership;
+(iii) Honorary Membership; and

 (iv) Overseas Membership;

-(b) (i) Candidates for Ordinary and Overseas Membership must declare in writing a serious and active interest in construction law.
+(b) Candidates for Ordinary and Overseas Membership must declare in writing a serious and active interest in construction law.

-(iii) The election of candidates shall be by the Chairman and one other member of Council, who shall elect to Ordinary Membership or Overseas Membership any suitably qualified candidate unless there is sufficient contrary reason.
+(d) The election of candidates shall be by the Chairman and one other member of Council, who shall elect to Ordinary Membership or Overseas Membership any suitably qualified candidate unless there is sufficient contrary reason.

-(iv) The Chairman and Council may choose to reject an application based on the applicant’s proficiency, competence and expertise in construction law and/or its practical application in dispute resolution.
+(e) The Chairman and Council may choose to reject an application based on the applicant’s proficiency, competence and expertise in construction law and/or its practical application in dispute resolution.

-(v) An elected candidate shall be admitted as a Member or Overseas Member on payment of such annual subscription or proportion thereof as may from time to time be fixed by Rules made by the Council.
+(f) An elected candidate shall be admitted as a Member or Overseas Member on payment of such annual subscription or proportion thereof as may from time to time be fixed by Rules made by the Council.

-(ix) If it appears to the Council or shall be represented to the Council by a requisition in writing signed by three or more Members that there has been reason to believe that any Member has been guilty of conduct which in the absence or satisfactory explanation will render such member unfit to remain a Member of the Society, the Council may send to such member a statement in writing of the conduct imputed to such Member and shall afford the Member an opportunity of giving an explanation in writing or in person as such Member may elect.
+(j) If it appears to the Council or shall be represented to the Council by a requisition in writing signed by three or more Members that there has been reason to believe that any Member has been guilty of conduct which in the absence or satisfactory explanation will render such member unfit to remain a Member of the Society, the Council may send to such Member a statement in writing of the conduct imputed to such Member and shall afford the Member an opportunity of giving an explanation in writing or in person as such Member may elect.
 If on consideration of such explanation, the Council shall be of the opinion that such Member ought to be excluded from the Society provided that no less than two-thirds of the votes of the Council present and voting are cast in favor of such exclusion and on the passing of such Resolution, the Member shall cease to be a Member of the Society but shall not cease to be liable for any arrears of subscription.

-VII COUNCIL
+7. COUNCIL

-(i) One Chairman
+(i) One Chair;

-(ii) One Vice-Chairman
+(ii) One Vice-Chair;

-(iii) One International Liaison Officer
+(iii) One Treasurer;

-(iv) One Secretary
+(iv) One Secretary;

 (b) The Council will be made of the following classes of members: